fehmi/simply.js/docs/router.md

 /*
  * IMPORTANT: We must prevent transitions defined within a component
  * from leaking to parent or child components.
 If the component is
- * not isolated, we can achieve this by strictly using the child
+ * in light DOM, we can achieve this by strictly using the child
  * combinator (>) to select the relevant elements.
  */
 company-page > .fx {